-Bell Carrington & Price’s attorneys represent creditors and corporate debtors in bankruptcy proceedings and receivership actions.
+Bell, Carrington, Price & Gregg’s attorneys represent creditors and corporate debtors in bankruptcy proceedings and receivership actions.
 Our attorneys utilize all tools and remedies available to guide a client through the process.

 As a part of our default service team, the eviction department handles evictions following foreclosures in North Carolina, South Carolina and Georgia.
 The team also deals with non-foreclosure related evictions including complex commercial evictions.